wesleyLaurence/Music-Code/README.md

 jupyter

 ### Download Program Files
-First, download the Music-Code program files here: [Music-Code Program Files](https://drive.google.com/file/d/1C1st6FFar_-QhCX9AW04DyAHwOtLP5nT/view?usp=sharing).
+Download the Music-Code program files here: [Music-Code Program Files](https://drive.google.com/file/d/1C1st6FFar_-QhCX9AW04DyAHwOtLP5nT/view?usp=sharing).
 Unzip and save the program files in a memorable location.
 Then copy the file path (you will need this in a moment).

 ### Set Program Files Path
 1. Open your Anaconda3 folder, and locate the music_code installation.
 For my machine, the file is located here: <b>C:\Users\wesle\Anaconda3\envs\music_code\Lib\site-packages\music_code\music_code.py</b>